Shergar Cup Preview, Tips, Runners & Trends

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-The 2024 Shergar Cup will take place at Ascot on Saturday the 11th of August, on the day of the races, you will be able to see who the OLBG racing tipsters are backing in each of the eight races on the Ascot Betting Tips page.
+The 2025 Shergar Cup will take place at Ascot on Saturday the 9th of August, on the day of the races, you will be able to see who the OLBG racing tipsters are backing in each of the eight races on the Ascot Betting Tips page.

-The Shergar Cup was originally created to create a 'Ryder Cup' kind of competition and the inaugural competition featured Europe vs the Middle East and took place at Goodwood.
+The Shergar Cup was created to create a 'Ryder Cup' kind of competition and the inaugural competition featured Europe vs the Middle East and took place at Goodwood.

 A year later, it was moved to Ascot and the Middle East team became the Rest of the World then after the Ascot renovations, the competition returned with the four teams we have this year.